 - Users retain ownership of their data.

-- A copyright license is not claimed to data or content collected from a user.
+- A copyright license is claimed to data or content collected from a user.

-- Any copyright license to a user's data is limited in scope or duration.
+- Unclear whether any copyright license to a user's data is limited in scope or duration.

 6: Access and Accuracy